ashikahamed221/Responsive-portfolio/README.md

 # Portfolio Website

 This is a personal portfolio website showcasing my work, skills, and experience.
-It is built with HTML, CSS, and JavaScript (or your chosen framework) to provide a responsive and engaging interface.
+It is built with HTML, CSS, and JavaScript to provide a responsive and engaging interface.

 ## Features